Skip to main content

 Brandon Gerard has operated Peak of Abundance farm in the Spokane Valley for six years.
 Peak of Abundance grows greens, root vegetables, beans, eggplant, garlic, sweet peppers, summer squash, and tomatoes.
 Brandon sells his produce through Community Supported Agriculture (CSA) at LINC Foods (Local Inland Northwest Cooperative) and at local farmers markets.
 When possible, he contributes to the We Feed Washington program, which provides emergency food for people experiencing hunger through partnerships with local producers.

-The impacts of climate change can present a daunting challenge to beginning urban farmers in the Northwest who already face challenges, from high startup costs to difficultly purchasing land.
-Brandon has implemented creative methods of addressing the challenges of climate change while protecting and enriching his crops and land.
-Some of his climate-resilient management decisions include using high tunnels, shade cloths, and drip irrigation.
+Urban farmers in the Northwest already face challenges, from high startup costs to difficultly purchasing affordable, arable land.
+As such, the additional challenges of climate change can feel overwhelming to beginning urban farmers.
+Brandon provides an example of methods urban farmers can use to adapt to mounting challenges, and enrich their crops and land.
+For example, Brandon uses high tunnels, shade cloths, and drip irrigation to adapt to rising temperatures and extreme events.
 High tunnels protect his crops from storms, particularly windstorms, and drip irrigation conserves water and protects crops from drought.
 Shade cloths protect vulnerable crops during extreme heat events.
 Brandon also uses no-till or minimal tillage and locally produced, organic compost as much as possible.

 Brandon’s farm has experienced extreme heat events, windstorms, and wildfire smoke, all of which have impacted his crops.
-In the Northwest, changes in climate are expected to cause increased temperatures, changes in precipitation, an increase in the likelihood of extreme events (like heatwaves and unpredictable frost events), and increased exposure to wildfire smoke.
+In the Northwest, changes in climate are expected to cause increased temperatures, changes to precipitation patterns, an increase in the likelihood of extreme events (e.g., heatwaves and unpredictable frost events), and increased exposure to wildfire smoke.

-The June 2021 Heat Dome heavily impacted the farm’s brassicas (e.g., Brussels sprouts, cabbage), impeding their growth.
-Brandon remarks that “plants don’t usually like being over 90 degrees.”
+During the June 2021 Heat Dome, when temperatures reached well into the 90s, the growth of brassicas (e.g., Brussels sprouts, cabbage) on the farm slowed.
 The following year, an unusually cool spring delayed plant germination.
 Severe windstorms have impacted his crops every year since he started farming in 2016.
 In years with heavy wildfire smoke, crops receive less light for photosynthesis, and he has seen his tomatoes and many other crops ripen more slowly as a result.
-Wildfire smoke can also change the way water evaporates and can increase disease pressure on plants.
+Wildfire smoke can also change how quickly water evaporates from plants, and can increase disease pressure on plants.

 Tomatoes grow beneath a high tunnel.